 I’ve taken years to imagine an Asian American aesthetic.
-I think it’s a combination of many elements—a reflection of Asian form, an engagement with content that may have roots in historical identity, together with a problematic, and even psychological, relationship to language."
+I think it’s a combination of many elements—a reflection of Asian form, an engagement with content that may have roots in historical identity, together with a problematic, and even psychological, relationship to language.

-Hahn is the recipient of fellowships from the National Endowment for the Arts and the New York Foundation for the Arts, as well as a Lila Wallace-Reader’s Digest Writers’ Award, the Theodore Roethke Memorial Poetry Prize, and an Association of Asian American Studies Literature Award.
-She is a Distinguished Professor in the English department at Queens College/CUNY and lives in New York.
+Hahn has been honored with fellowships from the Guggenheim Foundation, the National Endowment for the Arts, and the New York Foundation for the Arts.
+She has also been the recipient of the Lila Wallace-Reader’s Digest Writers’ Award, the Theodore Roethke Memorial Poetry Prize, and an Association of Asian American Studies Literature Award.
+In 2023, she was awarded the Ruth Lilly Poetry Prize.